isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Power.md

 _Solar_

 Solar remains the most promising renewable energy source for Singapore.
 We are pressing ahead with ambitious solar deployment plans to achieve our target of at least 2 gigawatt (GW)-peak by 2030, which will generate enough energy to meet around 3% of Singapore’s total projected electricity demand in that year.
-As part of our efforts to encourage the deployment of solar, the government has launched various solar tenders and initiatives such as the [SolarNova programme](https://www.hdb.gov.sg/about-us/our-role/smart-and-sustainable-living/solarnova-page), JTC’s SolarLand and SolarRoof programme and PUB’s floating solar systems.
+As part of our efforts to encourage solar energy deployment, the government has launched various  tenders and initiatives such as the [SolarNova programme](https://www.hdb.gov.sg/about-us/our-role/smart-and-sustainable-living/solarnova-page), JTC’s SolarLand and SolarRoof programme and PUB’s floating solar systems.
 For example, 7 tenders equivalent to more than 440 megawatt-peak (MWp) of solar energy have been awarded under the SolarNova programme.

 Although solar power is Singapore’s most viable renewable energy alternative, it is not land-efficient.
 Therefore, its scale-up is fundamentally limited by our land constraints.
 Nevertheless, the Government will continue to review our longer-term strategies for maximising solar power, and actively invest in R&D and test-bedding to increase efficiency and optimise space utilisation, including through the deployment of floating solar farms and vertical panel installations.